ishitakanotra/cockpit-project.github.io/README.md

 #### Setting up the container for the first time

-0. Install toolbox (if you haven't already — it's preinstalled with Silverblue):
+1. Install toolbox (if you haven't already — it's pre-installed with Silverblue):
    `sudo dnf install toolbox`
-1. Create the container and install the dependencies with:
+2. Create the container and install the dependencies with:
    `_scripts/toolbox-create`

 #### Running the Jekyll server locally